Chapter 19 Mixture models

 \[\begin{equation} rt_n \sim \begin{cases} \mathit{LogNormal}(\alpha + \beta \cdot x_n, \sigma), & \text{ if } z_n =1 \\ \mathit{LogNormal}(\gamma, \sigma_2), & \text{ if } z_n=0 \end{cases} \tag{19.2} \end{equation}\]

 In order to have a Bayesian implementation, we also need to define some priors.
-We use priors that encode what we know about reaction time experiments.
+We use priors that encode what we know about response time experiments.
 These priors are slightly more informative than the ones that we used in section 4.2, but they still can be considered regularizing priors.
 One can verify this by performing prior predictive checks.
 As we increase the complexity of our models, it’s worth spending some time designing more realistic priors.
 These will speed up computation and in some cases they will be crucial for solving convergence problems.

-\[\begin{equation} \begin{aligned} \alpha &\sim \mathit{Normal}(6, 1)\\ \beta &\sim \mathit{Normal}(0, .1)\\ \sigma &\sim \mathit{Normal}_+(.5, .2) \end{aligned} \end{equation}\]
+\[\begin{equation} \begin{aligned} \alpha &\sim \mathit{Normal}(6, 1)\\ \beta &\sim \mathit{Normal}(0, 0.1)\\ \sigma &\sim \mathit{Normal}_+(0.5, 0.2) \end{aligned} \end{equation}\]

-\[\begin{equation} \begin{aligned} \gamma &\sim \mathit{Normal}(6, 1)\\ \sigma_2 &\sim \mathit{Normal}_+(.5, .2) \end{aligned} \end{equation}\]
+\[\begin{equation} \begin{aligned} \gamma &\sim \mathit{Normal}(6, 1)\\ \sigma_2 &\sim \mathit{Normal}_+(0.5, 0.2) \end{aligned} \end{equation}\]

-For now, we allow all values for the probability of having an engaged response having equal likelihood; we achieve this by setting the following prior to \(p_{task}\):
+For now, we allow all values for the probability of having an engaged response equal likelihood; we achieve this by setting the following prior to \(p_{task}\):

 \[\begin{equation} p_{task} \sim \mathit{Beta}(1, 1) \end{equation}\]